-How long to play 9 holes of golf
+- How long it takes to play 9 holes of golf (on average)

 While most of us would love to, many of us don't have the time to play 18 holes of golf when we would like.
 A great alternative is playing 9 holes, especially if time can be a bit of a problem.

 But how long does it take to complete a 9-hole round of golf?
 In this article, we're going to look at just that, as well as factors that can affect the speed of your play.